Asset Preservation and Protection

 Durable Powers of Attorney

 These allow you to name people of your own choosing to make financial and medical decisions for you in the event of incapacity.
 Not all powers of attorney are created equal.
 More than half of the powers of attorney we review are missing key provisions, especially provisions that will allow your loved ones to protect your assets in the event you need nursing home care or other long-term care.
 In addition, Michigan’s powers of attorney law changed in 2012.
-We would be glad to review your powers of attorney to make sure they are up-to-date and contain all of the necessary provisions.
+We would be glad to review your powers of attorney documents to make sure they are up-to-date and contain all of the necessary provisions.

 Patient Advocate Directive (Advance Directives, Living Will, Health Care Power)